AISquaredInc/aisquared/sphinx/_build/html/_sources/index.rst.txt

    - Updated `DeployedModel` class to support more abstract API calls
    - Updated `ChatbotHarvester`, `DeployedAnalytic`, and `ChatRendering` classes
    - Updated `ModelConfiguration` class with `warnings` and `documentURL`
+   - Updated `DeployedAnalytic` class with more general support for API calls, `DeployedModel` to be deprecated